The Reduced Proper Motion selected halo: methods and description of the catalogue: Discussion and conclusions

 Recently, \cite{Simpson2019SimulatingNeighbourhood} have investigated the velocity correlation function for Milky Way-like galaxies in the Aurigaia mock catalogues \citep{Grand2018Aurigaia:Simulations}.
 Several of the halos analysed by these authors show similar correlation functions, both on small and large scales, to the one observed in the RPM sample.
 An excess of pairs can be very difficult to interpret if there are too few particles, also if the volume is not localised.
 Pairs always appear as a consequence of substructure and this can be accreted but also {\it in situ} (mergers do produce features in the {\it in situ} population as well, e.g. \cite{Gomez2012SignaturesRevisited,Jean-Baptiste2017OnTale}).

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}

 We have explored the use of a reduced proper motion (RPM) diagram to identify tentative main sequence (MS) halo stars in {\it Gaia} DR2.
 This method makes only use of the {\it Gaia} photometry and proper motions.
 Most conventional methods rely on distance information or spectroscopic observations of the stars, which limits the sample size substantially.
-With the RPM selection method we find $11~692~245$ tentative halo MS stars.
+With the RPM selection method we find $11~711~399$ tentative halo MS stars.

 For these stars, we calculate photometric distances using the relatively simple colour-magnitude relation of the main sequence in the {\it Gaia} photometric bands.
 These distances have typical errors of $\sim 7$\%, which makes them much more reliable than inverted parallaxes.
 The distances are especially accurate for stars with colours $0.45 < G-G_{\rm RP} < 0.715$.
 Stars with bluer colours are near the MS turn-off and their magnitudes are a very steep function of colour.
 On the other hand, the MS broadens significantly for redder colours, which causes the error in the photometric distance calibration to increase.
-The above-mentioned colour range reduces our sample to $7~177~041$ MS halo stars with good distances.
+The above-mentioned colour range reduces our sample to $7~117~555$ MS halo stars with good distances.
 The median velocity errors for these stars are $\sim 20$ km/s.

-A restriction of dealing with a sample of halo MS stars is that they are intrinsically faint.
+A limitation of dealing with a sample of halo MS stars is that they are intrinsically faint.
 The most distant MS star in our particular sample is found at $\sim16$ kpc.
 A star with $M_G\approx5$ (the brightest given the colour cut) at this distance would have the limiting magnitude of the {\it Gaia} DR2 catalogue.
-Beyond a heliocentric distance of $\sim 5$ kpc, the sample suffers from incompleteness, and thus halo overdensities like Virgo and Hercules-Aquila cannot be studied with our dataset.
+Beyond a heliocentric distance of $\sim 5$ kpc, the sample suffers from incompleteness, and thus halo overdensities such as the Virgo and Hercules-Aquila clouds cannot be studied with our dataset.